September 4, 2015

 Piecemeal development by Castle Mountain Resort Inc. continues within the core of the Castle Wilderness, with no environmental assessment requirement.
 The cumulative impacts of such continued commercial and residential development may have significant ramifications for sensitive species such as bears and wolves.
 Their larger movement patterns will likely be disrupted, posing a threat to their regional populations, and their associated sewage lagoons threaten fish habitat and drinking water.
 AWA maintains that commercial and residential development is inappropriate in this ecologically-sensitive and treasured lands of the Castle region.

-The Government of Alberta notifies AWA that Castle Mountain Resort Inc. (CMR) will be required to conduct an environmental impact assessment (EIA) for their proposed expansion into the Castle Wildland Provincial Park (WPP).
+In November, the Government of Alberta notifies AWA that Castle Mountain Resort Inc. (CMR) will be required to conduct an environmental impact assessment (EIA) for their proposed expansion into the Castle Wildland Provincial Park (WPP).
 The EIA must assess the potential for significant adverse effects from the boundary expansion into the Castle WPP as well as the temporal expansion from a winter to an all-season resort, in particular “destruction of sensitive habitat, disruption of existing movement patterns, and increased human/wildlife conflict” and impacts to the local water systems and wetlands (Screening Report for Castle Mountain Resort Inc.’s Proposed Master Development Plan, 2019).
 The Director’s screening report notes that this expansion has the potential to affect “species at risk, migratory birds, and more specifically Grizzly Bears, Westslope Cutthroat Trout, Bull Trout, Mountain Whitefish, Mountain Goats and Bighorn Sheep”.

-With 132 km of trails remaining, the Government of Alberta decides to halt trail closures to reassess the suitability of trails within the Castle Parks.
+In July, with 132 km of trails remaining, the Government of Alberta decides to halt trail closures to reassess the suitability of trails within the Castle Parks.
 AWA strongly supports holding to the commitment to phase out all trails within the Castle Parks, as directed within the Castle Management Plan, as the area contains critical habitat for threatened westslope cutthroat trout and grizzly bears.

 In late-July, the Minister of the Environment visits southwestern Alberta to discuss landscape values and the area’s management with locals.
 On July 31, AWA attends a meeting with the Minister and other conservation and wilderness stakeholders.

-Castle Mountain Resort Inc. (CMR) proposes to expand their boundaries into the adjacent Castle Wildland Provincial Park.
+In November, Castle Mountain Resort Inc. (CMR) proposes to expand their boundaries into the adjacent Castle Wildland Provincial Park.
 As part of the public consultation period, AWA writes to the Government of Alberta, requesting that CMR conduct an environmental impact assessment (EIA) to determine if there may be significant adverse effects associated with this expansion.

 The Government of Alberta approves the Castle Management Plan.
 This plan mark historical progress for wilderness conservation, in response to decades of concern by locals and environmental organizations over the Castle’s critical wilderness areas.
 While the plan bans summer off-highway vehicle (OHV) use, OHV activity will still be phased out over the course of three years.
 This means that the damages associated with motorized recreation will persist until the phase out is complete, and require intensive education and enforcement in order to ensure compliance.